rhampt/balena-health/README.md

     privileged: true
     network_mode: host
     environment:
+      - SIMULATION_MODE=true # set to true if you have no HW
       - BPM_THRESHOLD=80 # integer bpm threshold
       - HEARTBEAT_INTERVAL=60 # integer number of seconds
       - MQTT_RETRY_PERIOD=30 # integer number of seconds
 ```

 As you can see, this service builds the local `eink`.
 Looking at that project's `Dockerfile.template` the base image is `balenalib/raspberrypi3-ubuntu-python:3.7-bionic-run`.
 We used the run variant to slim down the container size.
 Using `install_packages`, we made sure to install the relevant packages for our application.
 Pillow requires `zlib1g-dev`, `libjpeg-dev`, and `libfreetype6-dev`.
-Note that the `CMD` could just be `npm start` here, but we wanted an entry point that allowed for future customization so we instead executed `start.sh` which just executes `python3 eink.py` before idling.
+The Docker `CMD` executed is `start.sh` which just executes `npm run start` (or `npm run start-sim` if in simulation mode) before idling.

 Check out `eink.py` to see how we receive MQTT messages and route them to the display in real time.

 There are three configurable environment variables:

+1. `SIMULATION_MODE` is a flag for selecting which file to execute.
+If it's not set or set to false, we'll assume you have the hardware and it's hooked up.
+If it's set to true, we'll run a simulation of the hardware instead.
-1. `BPM_THRESHOLD` is the configured threshold to trigger the image and buzzing alarm as a reminder to breathe.
+2. `BPM_THRESHOLD` is the configured threshold to trigger the image and buzzing alarm as a reminder to breathe.
 Everyone has different base heart rate levels, so make sure to set it sufficiently high so as not to trigger during periods of non-stress.
-2. `HEARTBEAT_INTERVAL` is the number of seconds to elapsed with no heart rate data before clearing the screen.
+3. `HEARTBEAT_INTERVAL` is the number of seconds to elapsed with no heart rate data before clearing the screen.
 With E-ink displays it's import to not leave the screen with any black pixels on it for too long, or else they could get burned in!
 This helps make sure that when you walk away or there is a disconnect event, the screen repeatedly clears itself.
-3. `MQTT_RETRY_PERIOD` is the number of seconds that must elapse before trying to connect to the MQTT broker again.
+4. `MQTT_RETRY_PERIOD` is the number of seconds that must elapse before trying to connect to the MQTT broker again.
 This is only used if a connection dies or is failed to be established in the first place (ex: perhaps the `mqtt` service is slower to spin up).

 ## `mqtt` service